 In the course of my research, I've generated a few resources I think might be helpful for students and other scholars of similar topics.
 By no means is this an exhaustive repository of the resources I've produced, and more will be added over time.
 If there are any resources not listed here that you want access to, feel free to contact me here.

-TMS: A Bibliography of transgender media studies
+TMS: A Bibliography of transgender studies in media, communication, and technology

 The Attitudes Toward Transgender Men and Women (ATTMW) Scale